lipeeeee/nvim/README.md

 # POSTPONED
 - Function to dinamically change colorscheme without having to go to config files
+- spotify-tui integration with neovim (there is like a milion dependencies, not even worth it)
 - lualine flag for paste mode
 - TSInstall init fn() check trouble or smth for required
 - improvement: ExitPre event can be used to close toggleterm process